yujiri8/yujiri.xyz/spem/transliteration.md

 TITLE Spem conlang ASCII transliteration scheme
 NAV ASCII transliteration scheme

-Spem transliteration mostly revolves around the overloading of 'h' and ' as an [escape character](/computing/escape_sequences).
+Spem transliteration revolves around the overloading of 'h' and ' as an [escape character](/software/escape_sequences).
 Letters are transformed as follows:

 * ɪ -> ih
 * ɵ -> oh